MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/move-vm.md

 ```

 ### -DestinationStoragePath
-Specifies a destination storage path to which all virtual machine storage is to be moved.
+Specifies a destination path to which all virtual machine data is to be moved.

 ```yaml
 Type: String